TechnologyRediscovery/codenforce/docs/property/personslinking.md

 ![screenshot](img/manageproppers.png)

 2. Search to see if the person you would like to connect has already been entered into the database.
-Type the first or last name into the text block and select 'execute selected query'.
+Type the first or last name into the text block, and select 'execute selected query'.

 ![screenshot](img/search.png)